 We are dealing with several provisions facilitating investigative and repressive activities by Police Forces and by the Judiciary, which have already been illustrated by previous speakers.

-As head of SISDe's Operational Department, I would like to stress that only one of such provisions deals with the Security Services, i. e. art.
+art.
 2 of the Law of December 30th 1991, n.
 410, setting-up the D.I.A. and entrusting Security Services - SISDe for internal affairs and SISMi for external affairs respectively - with carrying out information gathering activities to contrast organised crime which, by threatening institutions and the development of society, is a source of subversion.

-This is an entirely new task for the Services, in addition to those provided for by Law 801/1977, setting up SISMi (Information and Military Security Service) and SISDe (Information and Democratic Security Service) assigning to SISMi all information gathering tasks for the military defence, for the defence of the State's independence and integrity against any danger, threat and aggression, and assigning to SISDe all information gathering tasks for the defence of the democratic State and of the Institutions the Constitution posed at its foundation, against anyone endangering them and against any form of subversion.
+Law 801/1977, setting up SISMi (Information and Military Security Service) and SISDe (Information and Democratic Security Service) assigning to SISMi all information gathering tasks for the military defence, for the defence of the State's independence and integrity against any danger, threat and aggression, and assigning to SISDe all information gathering tasks for the defence of the democratic State and of the Institutions the Constitution posed at its foundation, against anyone endangering them and against any form of subversion.

 Laws n.
 801 and n.
 410 have two common features: